AGatnash/AGatnash.github.io/src/pages/about.md

 title: "About"
 ---

-I'm co-founder and Executive Director of Kawaakibi Foundation, a MENA-centered human rights organisation.
+I'm co-founder and Executive Director of [Kawaakibi Foundation](http://kawaakibi.org/), a MENA-centered human rights organisation.
 We work on creative initiatives that make a meaningful long-term difference to the global struggle for human rights and dignity.

-I'm also developing programmes at the Albert Einstein Institution, where we're empowering humanity by scaling global education on how to conduct effective nonviolent action, based on cutting-edge research.
+I'm also developing programmes at the [Albert Einstein Institution](https://aeinstein.org/), where we're empowering humanity by scaling global education on how to conduct effective nonviolent action, based on cutting-edge research.

 My book, The Middle East Crisis Factory, is about our region's past, the vicious cycle of terrorism, tyranny and foreign intervention, and how we can build a better future.

-Before all of that, I was doing (mechanical) engineering and product design/development, in both startups and FTSE500 companies.
+Before all of this, I was doing (mechanical) engineering and product design/development, in both startups and FTSE500 companies.

 <div>
   <img src="/assets/dev.svg" class="sm:w-1/2 mx-auto" alt="coding dev illustration">